whslqy/web_cwk2/README.md

 `https://quotes.toscrape.com/`.
 It:

 - crawls the target website while respecting the politeness window
+- crawls reachable same-site pages starting from the base URL
 - extracts visible page text and same-site links
-- builds a case-insensitive inverted index with word frequency and positions
+- builds a case-insensitive inverted index during crawling
+- stores word frequency and positions for each page
+- skips failed pages and records them in the build summary
 - saves and loads the compiled index from disk
 - supports `print` and `find` commands through a command-line shell